Edo-no-Hana Meisho-e: The significance of the series

 The Edo-no-Hana Meisho-e series is a sophisticated instrument of ancient Japanese artistic and literary display.
 It is a body of work that chronicles the material and intellectual concerns of late Edo period Japan, not more than a few short years before it was irreversibly changed by the extensive social reforms of the Western-influenced Meiji Restoration.
 Of great interest is the rare blending of all known major Ukiyo-e print subject categories within the confines of one work.
 Never before had Japan experienced a more successful integration of images of Kabuki actors, landscapes, warriors, myths and beautiful women, as was able to be seen in the Edo-no-Hana Meisho-e series.
 The project is also a means to explore something of the relationships between print artists of the time and with twenty-one contributing illustrators, stands as the largest collaborative creative enterprise ever completed within Japan’s Ukiyo-e art history.
 In particular it presents a progressive generous quality to the nature of Kunisada and exhibits rare works created by him in his final days.
-Recognising Kunisada as the senior artist of the series, it is important to note that print sections of a similar size to his own, designed by comparatively junior artists, were displayed on the same sheet as if created by equals.
+Recognising Kunisada as the senior artist of the series, print sections of a similar size to his own, designed by comparatively junior artists, were displayed on the same sheet as if created by equals.
 This was no doubt an intentional practice, either initiated or endorsed by Kunisada, which served to validate some of his rising students and the pupils of other great print masters, as a new generation of independent artists.